Kadir Bekmezci

-Kadir Bekmezci (born 5 July 1985) is a Belgian professional footballer of Turkish descent who plays as an attacking midfielder for Turkish amateur side Devrek Belediyespor.
+Kadir Bekmezci (born 5 July 1985) is a Belgian professional footballer who plays as an attacking midfielder for Turkish amateur side Devrek Belediyespor.

 Club career

 Bekmezci, born in Belgium, formerly played for Standard Liège.
 He also played for several other Belgian clubs, including K. Beringen-Heusden-Zolder, K.A.S.
 Eupen, and K.F.C.
 Verbroedering Geel.
 Hacettepe transferred Bekmezci in August 2007.
 He spent two years at the club before Sivasspor acquired his services in August 2009.